cgmb/guardonce/README.md

 back again.

 ## Why Convert?
 Include guards suck.
-They're tiring to type and tedius to update.
+They're tiring to type and tedious to update.
 Worse, the task of updating boilerplate leaves room for copy/paste errors, or other mistakes. #pragma once is simpler and less error prone.
 That's why you should convert to #pragma once.